gmarko/protocols/Smart Contract Design.md

 ### zkBlock Data Definition

-The Operator uses the Postman account to submit zkBlock by invoking the "submitBlocks" interface.
+The Operator uses the Postman account to submit zkBlock by invoking the `submitBlocks` interface.

 ```
 function submitBlocks(Block[] zkBlocks)